Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 ### Unresolved:

 - Footer width on My Profile page
-- Footer positioning on pages with no content
+- Footer positioning on pages with minimum or no content
+- Other smaller css stylings or adaptations

 ***
 ## Deployment